sampadkar21/AI-Speech-Evaluator/README.md

 The application follows a modular architecture, separating the presentation layer (Gradio) from the analysis logic (Spacy/Groq).

-*(Note: Architecture diagram illustrating the data flow from user input through the NLP pipeline to the final report)*

 ## 🚀 Key Technical Features